manAs3345/manas-webapi-assgnment1/README.md

 # Assignment 1 - Library System

 The Library System consists of a book module.
-This module allows communication with the books in the library thats stored as an json file.
-The user can find books based on genre, author the books name and the available books in the library.
+This module allows communication with the books in the library.
+The user can find books based on genre, author, the books name and the available books in the library.
 Users are also able to borrow and return books.

 ## Getting Started